 How to Grow a Cast Iron Plant Indoors

 The cast iron plant grows well in low light indoors and is not finicky about regular water either.
-Although a slow grower, this reliable performer will live for many years, reaching a mature height of around two feet.
+Although a slow grower, this reliable performer will live for many years, reaching a mature height of around 2 feet.

 Growing Cast Iron Plants Outdoors

 Cast Iron Plant Care

 Although the cast iron plant will tolerate extreme conditions, it is always a good idea to provide plenty of water, especially during very dry periods.

 This plant also responds well to organic soil and an annual dose of all-purpose fertilizer.

 Propagate cast iron plants by division.
 Although new plants are slow to grow, with some patience and time, the new plant will thrive.

 This hardy plant thrives in very hot, dry summers and is not easily damaged by cold winters.
 Insects seem to leave it alone, and it very rarely is bothered by disease of any kind.

 When you want a plant with such ease of care and flexibility or when all else fails, give this easy-care plant a try.
 Grow cast iron indoors or try your hand at using cast iron plant in the landscape for a unique look.